maggiestewart/maggiestewart/README.md

-#### 👋👋 Hi there!!
+### 👋👋 Hi there!!
+I'm Maggie (she/her)

-## I'm Maggie!
-I'm a rising Junior at Louisiana State University (LSU), majoring in Computer Science with a Second Discipline concentration in Mathematics.
+#### I'm a rising Junior at Louisiana State University (LSU) in the Ogden Honors College.
+I am majoring in Computer Science with a Second Discipline concentration in Mathematics

-## 🔭🔭 In my free time, I am relearning Python to develop my interests in data analytics/visualization, updating my class project Revamped LSU Schedule Booklet on Github, and working on my personal website with Github Pages.
+#### 🌱🌱 In my free time, I am relearning Python to develop my interests in data analytics/visualization

+#### 🔭🔭 I am also working on updating my class project Revamped LSU Schedule Booklet on Github and working on my personal website with Github Pages

+#### 📫📫 Feel free to contact me via my website!

 <!--
 **maggiestewart/maggiestewart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.